Youth Wellbeing Coaching CIC

 10th March 6-7pm

-Q & A workshop for parents of teenagers with top mind coach, author (and parent of two teenagers) Brian Costello.
+Q & A workshop with top mind coach, author (and parent of two teenagers) Brian Costello.

 Using a powerful blend of humour, psychology, storytelling and both personal and professional insights into the teenage condition, Brian will show you that your child is not broken and everything is not lost.